jonaprojects/jonaprojects/README.md

 - 👀 I’m interested in ...
 Programming
 - 🌱 I’m currently learning ...
 React & Calculus
 - 💞️ I’m looking to collaborate on ...
 New initiatives
 - 📫 How to reach me ...
-You can reach me via E-mail in kiwicalc@gmail.com
+You can reach me via E-mail at kiwicalc@gmail.com

 <!---
 jonaprojects/jonaprojects is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.